MicrosoftDocs/memdocs/sccm/core/plan-design/configs/performance-based-site-size-guidance.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 System Center Configuration Manager leads the industry in scalability and performance.
 Other documentation covers [maximum supported scalability limits](size-and-scale-numbers.md) and [hardware guidelines](recommended-hardware.md) for running sites at the largest environment sizes.
-This article gives supplemental performance guidance for Configuration Manager environments at all sizes, and can help you more accurately estimate the hardware you need to deploy Configuration Manager.
+This article gives supplemental performance guidance for environments of all sizes, to help you more accurately estimate the hardware you need to deploy Configuration Manager.

 This article focuses on the largest contributor to Configuration Manager performance bottlenecks: the disk input/output subsystem or IOPS.
 The article: